-The zero-waste lifestyle that you’ve implement in your daily lives does not have to end in the office.
-Other than bringing reusable bag, reusable water bottle, dining kit and recycling the waste you’ve produced, there are many other things that you can do to be more proactive in reducing waste from your office activities.
+The zero-waste lifestyle that you’ve implemented in your daily lives does not have to end in the office.
+Other than bringing a reusable bag, reusable water bottle, dining kit and recycling the waste you’ve produced, there are many other things that you can do to be more proactive in reducing waste from your office activities.
 From reducing paper usage to determining the right office supplies, your decision in the office can be part of a zero-waste lifestyle.

-For office employees, the time spent in the office may be significantly more than the time spent for other activities.
+For office employees, the time spent in the office may be significantly more than the time spent on other activities.
 This will directly influence the amount of waste you produce from office activities.
 According to a study (Source: Forbes), the average employee uses more than 10,000 sheets of paper each year, which is worth $80 to $100 per person each year.
 Other than affecting the amount of waste generated by the office, this could also affect the efficiency of financial expenditure for office supplies.

-In reality, paper is only one amongst other types of waste produced in the office.
+In reality, the paper is only one amongst other types of waste produced in the office.
 This means there are still other types of materials that could’ve been saved from landfills, including plastic, metal and food waste.
 To prevent excessive waste generation, responsible waste management and good habit from the staff members are critical.

 In Hyderabad, a company called CA Technologies has an interesting strategy to reduce food waste from their cafeteria (Source: CA Technologies).
-Everyday they show the volume of food waste produced from a given day at that cafeteria, and also the number of people that could’ve consume those food that are wasted.
+Everyday they show the volume of food waste produced from a given day at that cafeteria, and also the number of people that could’ve to consume that food that is wasted.
 This strategy relies on the awareness of employees after given the data about the food waste they produce.
 The result of this strategy shows a successful decline in the production of food waste in that cafeteria, up to 80% from before this strategy was implemented.

 Another example comes from World Bank Indonesia who already uses the waste management service by Waste4Change.
 World Bank Indonesia made an agreement that disposable drinking bottles are not allowed in meetings in order to reduce the amount of waste produced.